 ore and more people are turning away from traditional full-time jobs and choosing to start their own freelance businesses nowadays.
 When you consider the benefits of freelancing, this comes as no surprise.
 As a freelancer, you are your own boss.
 You control your work hours and can choose how much or how little you want to work.
 You can even choose which clients to work with and how much you want to charge per project or hour.

-However, despite all this freedom to choose, there is one area where you have no choice, and that is with regards to paying income taxes.
+However, despite all this freedom to choose, there is one primary requirement that you can’t opt out of: paying estimated quarterly taxes.

-Yes, that’s right, there’s no escaping tax season just because you’ve chosen the freelancing route.
-Everybody who earns above a certain limit has to pay tax, and this applies whether you freelance full-time or part-time.
+There’s no escaping tax season just because you’ve chosen the freelancing route.
+Everybody who earns above a certain limit must pay tax, whether you freelance full-time or part-time.
 As long as you are receiving an income, regardless of how you are earning it, you are subject to federal tax laws.

 Here’s where far too many freelancers tend to get careless.
-Some ignore their tax liability completely, while others calculate their taxes incorrectly.
+Some ignore their tax liability completely, while others miscalculate their taxes.
 Both of these mistakes can cost you dearly.

-So to make sure your freelancing business stays safe financially, this quick guide to paying taxes in 2020 will help you avoid the common pitfalls of freelance taxes.
+So to make sure your freelancing business stays safe financially, this quick guide to paying taxes in 2022 will help you avoid the common pitfalls of filing freelance taxes.

 Understanding Self-Employment Tax & Tax Liability

 Taxes on freelance earnings are calculated differently from taxes on income earned from a regular 9-5 job.

 For those who work full-time jobs, Social Security and Medicare taxes are automatically deducted from their paycheck.
 The employer then covers 50% of those taxes.